awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apprunner-service.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `HealthCheckConfiguration`  <a name="cfn-apprunner-service-healthcheckconfiguration"></a>
-The settings for the health check that AWS App Runner performs to monitor the health of your service\.
+The settings for the health check that AWS App Runner performs to monitor the health of the App Runner service\.
 *Required*: No
 *Type*: [HealthCheckConfiguration](aws-properties-apprunner-service-healthcheckconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)